knative/community/STEERING-COMMITTEE.md

 1. Steward, control access, delegate access, and establishes processes regarding, all Knative project resources and has the final say in the disposition of those resources.
-1. Manage the Knative brand and decide which things can be called "Knative" and how that mark can be used in relation to other efforts or vendors.
+1. Advise the Trademark Committee on usage of the brand and marks in relation to promoting the community.
+This advice is non-binding on the Trademark Committee.
+1. Define and evolve the scope of the Knative community and extensions, and the process for migration of sandbox projects into Knative Extensions.
 1. Receive and handle reports about [code of conduct](./CODE-OF-CONDUCT.md) violations and maintain confidentiality.
 1. Receive security reports; work with the appropriate technical leads to accept